edraut/thin-man/server_details.md

 > If you are tempted to handle side-effects for other resources this way, don't shoot yourself in the foot like that.
 > Use the `foreign_office` gem to broadcast the state of associated objects from the server and have listeners on the
-> page that will update associations and aggregations independently of this. `thin_man` is meant to operate on one
+> page that will update associations and aggregations independently of thin_man. `thin_man` is meant to operate on one
 > resource at a time.

 ```ruby